gregwhitaker/netifi-requeststream-example/README.md

     ./gradlew clean build

 ## Running the Example
+Follow the steps below to run the example.

+### Request-Stream
-Follow the steps below to run the example:
+Follow the steps below to run the example that shows aggregating two request-streams:

 1. Run the following command to start a local Netifi Broker: